dejourford/rap-names-api/readme.md

 --learned how to install and use express
 <br>
---learned that express does the same thing node does but with a lot less code
+--learned that express does the same thing node does but with a lot less code --learned that stylesheet won't be applied to server unless you add a get method for it